sigp/public-audits/README.md

 ```
 Contract: Court scenarios
-    ✓ should allow for a confiscation with 100% votes in favour and owner approval (3405ms)
+    ✓ should allow for a confiscation with 100% votes in favour and owner approval (3316ms)
-    ✓ should not allow for a confiscation which has less than the required majority (3422ms)
+    ✓ should not allow for a confiscation which has less than the required majority (3310ms)
-    ✓ should not allow for a confiscation motion from an account with less than 100 havven (2673ms)
+    ✓ should not allow for a confiscation motion from an account with less than 100 havven (2269ms)

+  Contract: Havven scenarios
+    ✓ should allow vested tokens to be withdrawn (6239ms)
+    ✓ should distribute fees evenly if there are only two equal escrowed havven holders (2804ms)
+    ✓ should distribute fees evenly if there are only two equal havven holders (2313ms)
+    ✓ should not allow double fee withdrawal (1403ms)
+    ✓ should roll over uncollected fees into the next fee period (2962ms)
+    ✓ should not give any fees to someone who dumped all havvens in the penultimate fee period (3444ms)
+    ✓ should store an accurate penultimate avg. balance (3427ms)
+    ✓ should show an average balance of half if tokens are moved halfway though the fee period (3536ms)

+  Contract: Ownable
+    ✓ should set the owner to 0x0 if _setOwner() is called (109ms)

   Contract: EtherNomin basic functionality
-    ✓ should use the values supplied in the constructor (171ms)
-    ✓ should return 4500 from a fiatValue(4.5) call if etherPrice is 1000 (117ms)
-    ✓ should return a fiatBalance of 2000 if etherPrice is 1000 and the contract holds 2 ETH (233ms)
-    ✓ should return 4.5 from a etherValue(4500) call if etherPrice is 1000 (106ms)
-    ✓ should return false from priceIsStale() if the price was recently updated (353ms)
-    ✓ should return true from priceIsStale() if the price was update more than 2 days ago (1024ms)
-    ✓ should return a ratio 3000 if there is 3 ETH in the contract, 1 nomin issued and an ETH price of $1500 (380ms)
-    ✓ should determine a pool fee of 0.01 nomins on a transfer of 2 nomin (106ms)
-    ✓ should return a purchase cost of $4.02 to purchase 4 nomins (111ms)
-    ✓ should return a purchase cost of 0.15075 ETH to purchase 300 nomins at an ethPrice of $2000 (171ms)
-    ✓ should return proceeds of $348.25 when selling 350 nomins (97ms)
-    ✓ should return proceeds of 70.39625 ETH when selling 283 nomins at an ETH price of $4 (114ms)
-    ✓ should return false to canSelfDestruct() if the liquidationTimestamp is in the future (331ms)
-    ✓ should return true to canSelfDestruct() if the liquidationPeriod has passed (1519ms)
-    ✓ should return true to canSelfDestruct() if all nomin have been returned to pool and its been 1 week since liquidation (1558ms)
-    ✓ should revert if the caller of updatePrice is not the oracle (325ms)
-    ✓ should set etherPrice to the supplied variable if updatePrice() is called by oracle (342ms)
-    ✓ should go into auto liquidation if the price is set so low the contract becomes under-collateralised (539ms)
-    ✓ should throw if replenishPool() called from not owner (158ms)
-    ✓ should throw if replenishPool() called when contract is liquidating (505ms)
-    ✓ should throw if replenishPool() called without sufficient collateralisation (144ms)
-    ✓ should throw if replenishPool() called when ethPrice is stale (806ms)
-    ✓ should update nominPool after replenishPool() (156ms)
-    ✓ should throw if diminishPool() called from not owner (171ms)
-    ✓ should throw if diminishing more tokens than in the pool (168ms)
-    ✓ should update nominPool after a diminishPool() (241ms)
-    ✓ should throw if buy() called when contract is liquidating (453ms)
-    ✓ should throw if buy() is less than 1/100th of a nomin (205ms)
-    ✓ should throw on buy() if price is stale (919ms)
-    ✓ should update nominPool and balanceOf on successful buy (266ms)
-    ✓ should update balanceOf and nominPool after sell() (267ms)
-    ✓ should allow sell() when the ethPrice is stale and contract is liquidating (1371ms)
-    ✓ should not allow sell() when the ethPrice is stale and contract is not liquidating (992ms)
-    ✓ should throw if selling more nomins than owned (286ms)
-    ✓ should transfer eth to seller (640ms)
-    ✓ should not allow a non-owner to call forceLiquidation() (191ms)
-    ✓ should allow a owner to call forceLiquidation() (465ms)
-    ✓ should not allow an owner to call forceLiquidation a second time (213ms)
-    ✓ should not allow extendLiquidationPeriod() when not in liquidation (140ms)
-    ✓ should extend liquidation period by 30 days (292ms)
-    ✓ should not allow the liquidationPeriod to be extended to 180.1 days (287ms)
-    ✓ should not allow a terminateLiquidation() call when not liquidating (253ms)
-    ✓ should not allow a terminateLiquidation() call when not liquidating (246ms)
-    ✓ should not allow liquidation termination when the collat ratio is too low and totalSupply > 0 (781ms)
-    ✓ should allow liquidation termination when the collat ratio is too low but totalSupply is 0 (660ms)
+    ✓ should use the values supplied in the constructor (133ms)
+    ✓ should return 4500 from a fiatValue(4.5) call if etherPrice is 1000 (141ms)
+    ✓ should return a fiatBalance of 2000 if etherPrice is 1000 and the contract holds 2 ETH (232ms)
+    ✓ should return 4.5 from a etherValue(4500) call if etherPrice is 1000 (86ms)
+    ✓ should return false from priceIsStale() if the price was recently updated (343ms)
+    ✓ should return true from priceIsStale() if the price was update more than 30 mins ago (1322ms)
+    ✓ should return a ratio 3000 if there is 3 ETH in the contract, 1 nomin issued and an ETH price of $1500 (357ms)
+    ✓ should determine a pool fee of 0.01 nomins on a transfer of 2 nomin (99ms)
+    ✓ should return a purchase cost of $4.02 to purchase 4 nomins (108ms)
+    ✓ should return a purchase cost of 0.15075 ETH to purchase 300 nomins at an ethPrice of $2000 (104ms)
+    ✓ should return proceeds of $348.25 when selling 350 nomins (92ms)
+    ✓ should return proceeds of 70.39625 ETH when selling 283 nomins at an ETH price of $4 (102ms)
+    ✓ should return false to canSelfDestruct() if the liquidationTimestamp is in the future (330ms)
+    ✓ should return true to canSelfDestruct() if the liquidationPeriod has passed (1380ms)
+    ✓ should return true to canSelfDestruct() if all nomin have been returned to pool and its been 1 week since liquidation (1330ms)
+    ✓ should revert if the caller of updatePrice is not the oracle (335ms)
+    ✓ should set etherPrice to the supplied variable if updatePrice() is called by oracle (336ms)
+    ✓ should go into auto liquidation if the price is set so low the contract becomes under-collateralised (405ms)
+    ✓ should throw if replenishPool() called from not owner (194ms)
+    ✓ should throw if replenishPool() called when contract is liquidating (413ms)
+    ✓ should throw if replenishPool() called without sufficient collateralisation (101ms)
+    ✓ should throw if replenishPool() called when ethPrice is stale (787ms)
+    ✓ should update nominPool after replenishPool() (129ms)
+    ✓ should throw if diminishPool() called from not owner (138ms)
+    ✓ should throw if diminishing more tokens than in the pool (138ms)
+    ✓ should update nominPool after a diminishPool() (190ms)
+    ✓ should throw if buy() called when contract is liquidating (515ms)
+    ✓ should throw if buy() is less than 1/100th of a nomin (161ms)
+    ✓ should throw on buy() if price is stale (822ms)
+    ✓ should update nominPool and balanceOf on successful buy (349ms)
+    ✓ should update balanceOf and nominPool after sell() (321ms)
+    ✓ should allow sell() when the ethPrice is stale and contract is liquidating (1240ms)
+    ✓ should not allow sell() when the ethPrice is stale and contract is not liquidating (1002ms)
+    ✓ should throw if selling more nomins than owned (221ms)
+    ✓ should transfer eth to seller (545ms)
+    ✓ should not allow a non-owner to call forceLiquidation() (101ms)
+    ✓ should allow a owner to call forceLiquidation() (340ms)
+    ✓ should not allow an owner to call forceLiquidation a second time (127ms)
+    ✓ should not allow extendLiquidationPeriod() when not in liquidation (124ms)
+    ✓ should extend liquidation period by 30 days (223ms)
+    ✓ should not allow the liquidationPeriod to be extended to 180.1 days (170ms)
+    ✓ should not allow a terminateLiquidation() call when not liquidating (137ms)
+    ✓ should not allow a terminateLiquidation() call when not liquidating (148ms)
+    ✓ should not allow liquidation termination when the collat ratio is too low and totalSupply > 0 (507ms)
+    ✓ should allow liquidation termination when the collat ratio is too low but totalSupply is 0 (454ms)
     ✓ should allow liquidation termination when totalSupply > 0 but collatRatio is > 1 (429ms)

-  Contract: Havven scenarios
-    ✓ should allow vested tokens to be withdrawn (6765ms)
-    ✓ should distribute fees evenly if there are only two equal escrowed havven holders (3383ms)
-    ✓ should distribute fees evenly if there are only two equal havven holders (2998ms)
-    ✓ should not allow double fee withdrawal (1639ms)
-    ✓ should roll over uncollected fees into the next fee period (3573ms)
-    ✓ should not give any fees to someone who dumped all havvens in the penultimate fee period (4449ms)
-    ✓ should store an accurate penultimate avg. balance (4164ms)
-    ✓ should show an average balance of half if tokens are moved halfway though the fee period (4579ms)

-  Contract: Ownable
-    ✓ should set the owner to 0x0 if _setOwner() is called (106ms)

   Contract: Test Rig
-    ✓ should build a test rig without throwing (618ms)
+    ✓ should build a test rig without throwing (425ms)
-    ✓ should allow for the reading of nomin etherPrice after deployment (664ms)
+    ✓ should allow for the reading of nomin etherPrice after deployment (532ms)

   Contract: Variable Return Data
-    ✓ should allow for variable return data (402ms)
+    ✓ should allow for variable return data (194ms)
-    ✓ should allow a call directly to the proxy using the .at() method (239ms)
+    ✓ should allow a call directly to the proxy using the .at() method (140ms)

-  62 passing (1m)
+  62 passing (55s)
 ```

 _These tests are a by-product of the audit do not represent comprehensive unit